Sexual ethics because sex is powerful

-Jesus firstly quotes the seventh commandment against adultery which was already the basis of the shared sexual ethic at that time.
+First Jesus quotes the seventh commandment “You shall not commit adultery,” which was already the basis of the shared sexual ethic at that time.
 Those listening would have happily agreed to this.
-But he then went on to expand what it means and how it applies to our lives, that there’s more to it than just physical adultery.
+But he then went on to expand what it means and how it applies to our lives, explaining that there’s more to it than just physical adultery.
 Jesus said adultery could take place in your heart even if it never takes place in the bed, that it’s about how you look and think about someone.
 The concern is with intent.
-For example, there is a fundamental difference between noticing that someone is attractive and wanting in some lustful way to have them.
-The teaching here is that people (other than your spouse) are not to be looked at lustfully.
+For example, there is a fundamental difference between noticing that someone is good looking and wanting in some lustful way to have them.
+The teaching here is that people (perhaps other than your spouse) are not to be looked at lustfully.
 They have a sexual integrity that should be honoured by all others.
-It should not be violated, even in the privacy of one’s own mind.
+It should not be violated, even in the privacy of your own mind.

 Now the issue of thinking and looking lustfully is greed – greed for someone you don’t have a right to.
-To covet someone’s spouse is to want to possess that person.
 It is treating them not as a person in their own right but as something to have.
-Looking at someone with lustful intent is looking at someone purely as a means of gratification for you, as a means of satisfying a sexual desire you have.
+It is a temptation to use, and not to respect, the other.
+Looking at someone with lustful intent is looking at someone purely as a means of satisfying a sexual desire you have.
 It is turning them into a commodity to be consumed, rather than a person to honour.
-It makes their sexuality something for us to be satisfied by.

 Sex has a context

-Yet God’s idea for sex runs deeper than just procreation.
-It is the nature of love to bind itself, and sex has always been traditionally taught as confined within the boundaries of a loving relationship.
+It is the nature of love to bind itself, and sex has always been traditionally taught as properly confined within the boundaries of a loving relationship.
 Male and female have unique, non-interchangeable glories – they each experience and contribute things that the other cannot.
 Sex was created by God to be a way to mingle these strengths and glories within a life-long covenant of marriage.
 “That is why a man leaves his father and mother and is united to his wife, and they become one flesh” (Matthew 19:5).
-The word one which is echad in Hebrew is set alongside the word flesh, it essentially means “fused together at the deepest levels.”
+The word “one” which is echad in Hebrew is set alongside the word “flesh”, it essentially means “fused together at the deepest levels.”